Est17256/Proyecto2-Redes/README.md

 #In the folder of the repository use:
 python Proyecto2.py
 ```
+### Files
+- Proyecto2.py
+  - Contains the user interface
+- proyecto2Mods
+  - Contains all the logic and functions of the client
 ### More about XMPP and SleekXMPP
 - Documentation
   - https://sleekxmpp.readthedocs.io/en/latest/index.html